neonatura/shioncoin_2.x/README.md

 verifymessage <usdeaddress> <signature> <message>
 </small>

 The shcoind and shcoin program will write data to the /var/lib/share/usde/ directory.
-The "usde.conf" configuration file present in this directory is written in order to supply the automatically generated RPC user/pass.
+The "usde.conf" configuration file is only present in this directory in order to supply the automatically generated RPC user/pass.